 - Spoon two or more colors into a heavy plastic baggie.
 The baggie does not need to be very full.
 (Children like to help with the spooning step.)

 - Zip the bag closed.
 To help prevent leaks, tape the opening of the baggie with masking tape.

 - Hand the baggie to the child.

 - Squeeze and knead this cool bag of colors.
 Discover how the colors mix together.
 Work at a table, on the floor, or on a lap.
 (This is fun for car rides and waiting times.)

 - Empty the bag, and try mixing different colors together.

-- Mix unflavored gelatin, such as Knox™, with food coloring to make a thick mixture with colors that blend slowly, allowing the child time to see the process.
+- Mix unflavored gelatin with food coloring to make a thick mixture with colors that blend slowly, allowing the child time to see the process.

 - Most children find this activity soothing and calming.